wotori-studio/NFText/README.md

 <img src="https://ipfs.io/ipfs/QmWTvKbPeWDwNQMFgbmWzciq7NNcwsQcBgV5jLNNhPNwF6" style="width:200px" />

 ## Concept
-This project about collaboration between writers and artists in NFT creation.
-The goal is -  to allow all around the world participate in art and vitual world creation.
-Even If you can't draw, start from text, Imagine the character and mint the description as NFT.
-Then someone who good at painting and 3D will join your Idea and at the and you'll have a visualisation of text and group NFT that able to live in web 3.0 and virtual worlds...
+This project is about the collaboration between writers and artists in NFT creation.
+The goal is to allow people from all around the world to participate in art and virtual world creation.
+Even if you can't draw, you can start with text, imagine the character, and mint the description as an NFT.
+Then, someone who is good at painting and 3D will join your idea, and in the end, you'll have a visualization of text and a group of NFTs that can live in web 3.0 and virtual worlds.

 ## Features
 Current release:
-- interface for minting different types of assets (text, img and 3D)
+- Interface for minting different types of assets (text, image, and 3D)
-- .png, .jpg, gif, .glb support
+- `.png`, `.jpg`, `.gif`, `.glb` support
-- all content stores in ipfs (InterPlanetary File System) using [pinata](https://www.pinata.cloud/)
+- All content is stored in IPFS (InterPlanetary File System) using [Pinata](https://www.pinata.cloud/)
-- mint NFT based on others
+- Mint NFTs based on others
-- query parent & child NFTs in modal window (explore section)
+- Query parent and child NFTs in a modal window (explore section)
-- exchange Torii to cw20 and back back with sliding window
+- Exchange Torii to CW20 tokens with a sliding window
-- sell & buy nfts for cw20 tokens
+- Sell and buy NFTs for CW20 tokens
+- Mint NFT collections

 In progress:
-- mint project file token (blender, maya, zBrush, e.t.c.)
+- Mint project file tokens (Blender, Maya, zBrush, etc.)
-- draw picture directly in browser (in progress)
+- Draw pictures directly in the browser (in progress)
-- integrate cw721 with metadata on-chain + royality
+- Integrate CW721 with metadata on-chain + royalty
-- draw tree of nft based on each others
+- Draw a tree of NFTs based on each other
-- live bridge for streaming 3D content intro compiled game engines (crossplatform)
+- Live bridge for streaming 3D content into compiled game engines (cross-platform)

 ## Basic Interface
 ![image](https://i.ibb.co/6vTfFWq/image.png)